 Can a married man love his mistress?
 I did not realize how prevalent this question was until a friend asked me this question, and requesting I write a blog on it.

 If a women is having an affair with a married man, is there ever a time in which it can be more than an affair and turn into love?

-To answer this question I think we must define love.
+To answer the question Can A Married Man Love His Mistress?
+I think we must define love.
 The definition of love can be very subjective depending on what you consider love to be.
 Since I am writing this, I am going to tell you my definition of love.
 I feel when you truly love someone, then it is really one of those most unselfish things you can do.
 So when a married man has an affair with a woman, even if he “loves” her; is that love really?

 The man goes homes to his wife and his kids and what does the woman go home to….herself.
 She is being faithful to a man that cannot be faithful her because he has a wife.
 When the woman has a hard day at work she cannot call the man because he may be with his family.
 The man is literally getting all of his needs met and the woman is waiting around getting the short end of the stick.
 Now is it really love for a man to live his life with his wife and children but the woman is stuck in a situation in which she can never really enjoy the man that she loves?
 Because half of him belongs to someone else.

 If I am confusing you let me put it this way.
 If I ask a battered housewife, why she stays with a husband that beats her.
 She may say because I love him and he loves me.
 But how can a man who hurts you love you?
 I know that what he says, but is that what he is showing you?